 Vonn offered her thoughts earlier this month about the record just before Shiffrin won her 82nd race.

 Records are meant to be broken and it’s a sign of progress.
 And if anyone is to break my record, I’m really happy that it’s an American.

 She’s going to continue pushing the limits and continue to inspire other Americans.
 There were a lot of women who paved the way for me.
 And now it’s her turn to pave the way for the next generation.

 It’s pretty impressive that the top two female skiers of all time are Americans in a sport historically dominated by Europeans.
-We’re 20 wins ahead of the next woman (Annemarie Moser-Pröll of Austria with 62 wins), which is a substantial margin.
+We’re 20 wins ahead (21 for Shiffrin with Tuesday's victory) of the next woman (Annemarie Moser-Pröll of Austria with 62 wins), which is a substantial margin.
 So it’s not even really close.
 It just speaks for our country as a whole and what we’re capable of doing.

 Ski racing might not be as popular as it used to be.
 Snowboarding and other freestyle sports have gained popularity.
 So Mikaela breaking the record now is really great for the sport.
 I hope that it generates a lot of kids getting into the sport.
 Hopefully, she’ll inspire the next American and hopefully Americans will stand 1-2-3 on the all-time list.